 Yeah, yeah.
 Right.

-And what I’m starting to branch out in my interviews in the mBraining series is to go past just chapter nine, and really get into what are different coaches and different people in the mBraining community, really hands on using mBraining for and their individual stories, because there are so many amazing stories within mBraining.
-So Bill, I’m going to ask you to tell us give us a bit more of your background?
-And how, how you come to where you are today?
+And what I’m starting to branch out in my interviews in the mBraining series is to go past just chapter nine and get into what different coaches and different people in the mBraining community, really hands-on using mBraining for and their individual stories because there are so many amazing stories within mBraining.
+So, Bill, I’m going to ask you to tell us to give us a bit more of your background.
+And how did you come to where you are today?

 Yeah, I’ll give you the short version of the background.
-And Beth because I could talk forever, and people don’t want to do that.
-So in, look, really it started for me 1996, my, my girlfriend at the time, and I were young, I was 21 and my wife, who’s my girlfriend, then who’s my wife now was 25.
+And Beth, because I could talk forever, people don’t want to do that.
+So in, look, really it started for me in 1996, my, my girlfriend at the time, and I was young, I was 21 and my wife, who’s my girlfriend, then who’s my wife now, was 25.
 And we were expecting the birth of our son.
 And,

 Wow, uh huh.

 don’t have any reference structures for how to live a life.
-And then you’re bringing this child into the world, what happens is you, you do the best you can with the resources you have available to you.
+And then you’re bringing this child into the world; what happens is you, you do the best you can with the available resources.

 For me, I didn’t have a lot of resources.
-So I was running around the place, I was running around the place, working three jobs,
+So I was running around the place, I was running around area lace, working three jobs,

-in doing lots of hours, doing a little bit of self care, not really paying attention to my my
+in doing lots of hours, doing a little bit of self-care, and not paying attention to my

-That is I was doing a little bit of self care in that I was doing nothing with regards to self care.
+That is, I was doing a little bit of self-care and doing nothing regarding self-care.
 I was doing all the stuff that most people get stuck in doing.
-And then what happens one day is they wake up and they think about what have I been doing all these years.
+And then what happens one day is they wake up and think about what I have been doing all these years.
 So I didn’t know that I was doing that.
 But I had started doing that back then.

 And when the

-Yeah, I was so in my head that my pressure was up, everything was up like there was just so much over processing going on.
-And then what happened was, I experienced numbness on my entire left side for seven days before I did anything about it.
+I was so in my head that my pressure was up; everything was up like there was just so much over-processing.
+And then, I experienced numbness on my left side for seven days before I did anything about it.

-well, everything was in my head, my head told me that’s nothing wrong.
-There’s nothing going on.
-And of course, I didn’t pay attention to my gut instinct.
+Everything was in my head; my head told me nothing was wrong.
+Nothing is going on.
+And, of course, I ignored my gut instinct.
 And my heart wasn’t on the scene.
-So it was just, you know, a passenger in this whole thing.
-And I was working to make it money to provide to have the bigger house to have the better car to do all those things that will do
+So it was, you know, a passenger in this whole thing.
+And I was working to make money to provide a bigger house to have a better car to do all those things that would do

 Of course.
 Yeah.
 You know, taking care of the necessities.
 Yeah, absolutely.
 Yeah.

-So when it when the blood vessel started to leak, what happened was I went through a process of going to hospital and I was in hospital for seven days.
-And 14 days after the initial episode, I was sent home and told to not work, not drive, not do anything strenuous not do anything for six weeks until my checkup.
-And that was to determine whether the bleed was going to be whether it kept bleeding or whether it stopped bleeding, and then they were going to determine a course of action.
+So when the blood vessel started to leak, I went through the process of going to the hospital, and I was in the hospital for seven days.
+And 14 days after the initial episode, I was sent home and told not to work, drive, or do anything strenuous for six weeks until my checkup.
+And that was to determine whether the bleeding was going to be whether it kept bleeding or stopped bleeding, and then they were going to choose a course of action.

-yeah, so six weeks later, I bled again.
-In fact, it didn’t stop bleeding in that six weeks, but it bled again, but very dramatically.
+Yeah, so six weeks later, I bled again.
+It didn’t stop bleeding in those six weeks, but it bled again, but very dramatically.

-And that’s second bleed was the one where for the first time, I really started to pay attention.
+And that second bleed was where I started to pay attention for the first time.
 And what I noticed was that I couldn’t finish sentences.
 I had a lot of cognitive issues.
 I didn’t understand what people were asking me.
 I didn’t recognize my wife at one point.
 I didn’t know my name.
 Everything was

-everything was gone.
+Everything was gone.
 So, it was scary.
-Beth, really scary.
+Beth, it’s terrifying.
 Yeah.
-And I had no real tools to check back in on myself to support myself going forward.
-I didn’t understand how I was going to get my brain back and and, and, and make the most of it when before I took it for granted.
+And I had no fundamental tools to check back on myself to support myself going forward.
+I didn’t understand how I would get my brain around and make the most of it before I took it for granted.